White Christmas (weather): United Kingdom

 In the United Kingdom, white Christmases were more common from the 1550s to the 1850s, during the Little Ice Age; the last frost fair on the River Thames, however, was in the winter of 1813–14.
 The shift from the Julian to the Gregorian calendar in 1752 also slightly reduced the chance of a white Christmas, by moving Christmas earlier in the winter.

 Before 2006 for betting purposes, a Met Office employee was required to record if any snow fell on the London Weather Centre over the 24 hours of Christmas Day; after 2006 computers were used.
 An "official" white Christmas is defined by the Met Office as "one snowflake to be observed falling in the 24 hours of 25 December somewhere in the UK", but formerly the snow had to be observed at the Met Office building in London.
 By the newer measure, over half of all years have white Christmases, with snow being observed 38 times in the 54 years to 2015.
 A more "traditional" idea of snow-covered ground is less common, however, with only 4 occasions in the 51 years to 2015 reporting snow on the ground at 9am at more than 40% of weather stations.

 Although most places in the UK do tend to see some snow in the winter, it generally falls in January and February.
 However white Christmases do occur, on average every 6 years.

 Christmas 2009 was a white Christmas in some parts of Britain, with thick lying snow which easterly winds had brought over the previous week.
 Travel over much of Britain was badly affected by ice and snow on roads, and was made more slippery by partial daytime thaw followed by overnight refreezing.
 It was the first white Christmas anywhere in the United Kingdom since 2004.
 There was another white Christmas in 2010, it was also the coldest Christmas Day ever recorded in the United Kingdom.
 In 2014, parts of the Northern Isles had a white Christmas and again in 2017, Northern England and Southern Scotland had a white Christmas.

 Other parts of Europe

+Christmas decorations surround Trondheim during a snowy day.

 In Europe, snow at Christmas is common in Norway, Sweden, Finland, the Baltic states, Russia, Slovakia, Ukraine, Belarus, and northeastern Poland.
 In general, due to the influence of the warm Gulf Stream on European climate, chances of a white Christmas are lower farther west.
 For example, in southern France a white Christmas is rare, while in Bucharest, Romania, which is at a similar latitude, it is much more likely.
 Northern Italy and the mountain regions of central-south Italy may also have a white Christmas.
 In cities such as Turin, Milan or Bologna a Christmas with falling snow or snow on the ground is not a rarity.
 White Christmases are also common in the Carpathian Mountains, as well as the Alps.